pyreiz/pyliesl/docs/source/api.rst

 liesl API
 ----------

-The main API can be accessed directly from liesl, e.g.
+The main API can be accessed directly from liesl using :code:`import liesl.api as liesl`.

 Stream Handling
 ***************